MaxLeap/StarterProject-CloudCode-Java/README.md

+# StarterProject-CloudCode-Java
-# StarterProject-CloudCode-Java, the template project for Cloud Code Java
+The template project for Cloud Code Java